kianwasabi/Embed_Block_for_Github-Wordpress_Plugin/README.md

 3) <kbd> MAKE CLICKABLE LINKS </kbd><br>
 The hyperlinks are not clickable!<br>
 4) <kbd> REMOVE AVATAR </kbd> <br>
-Having an avatar on the card is a nice gimmick but not necessary in my opinion. <br>
+In my opinion, having an avatar on the card is a nice gimmick but not necessary. <br>
 ## Concept & Result:
 1) <kbd>FIX API RATE LIMIT EXCEEDED </kbd><br>
 Use authorized API requests at the github api through personalized bearer token.
 Furthermore, the plugin's inspector needs an extra text field to enter the personalized access token. <br>
 2) <kbd> REMOVE DARKMODE </kbd><br>
 Removed dark mode from files.<br>
 3) <kbd> MAKE CLICKABLE LINKS </kbd><br>
+INSERT ScREENSHOTS
 4) <kbd> REMOVE AVATAR </kbd>
+INSERT SCREENSHOTS
 ## HOW TO:
 Easy to use!
 1. Download this repository